Western Kentucky vs. UTSA NCAA Football Odds, Plays and Insights | October 9, 2021

 UTSA Stats and Trends

-- The Roadrunners have been underdogs by 3.5 points or more once this season and covered the spread.
+- In UTSA's five games this season, it has four wins against the spread.

+- This year, the Roadrunners won ATS in their only game as an underdog of 3.5 points or more.

-- UTSA's games this season have gone over the total in one out of five opportunities (20%).
+- UTSA's games this year have gone over the point total one time in five opportunities (20%).

 - UTSA is 2-0 against the spread and 2-0 overall when the team notches more than 35 points.

-- The Roadrunners have turned the ball over two more times (5 total) than the Hilltoppers have forced a turnover (3) this season.
+- This season the Roadrunners have turned the ball over five times, two more than the Hilltoppers' takeaways (3).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.